luciamora88/SplitYourList/README.md

 2. **Access to Macs:**
    - Most team members do not own Macs, and library Macs were not functional.
    - **Solution:** The Maker Space provided Macs with Xcode access via a special password.
+As long as we claimed we were from a different engineering class.

 ### Proposal Features
 - Login and authentication